-First, the distribution of object sizes is a main determinant of session duration the larger the object, the longer the session.
+First, the distribution of object sizes is a main determinant of session duration-the larger the object, the longer the session.
 HTTP requests are usually shorter, while streaming accesses have much longer durations (typically a few KB for Web objects but up to hundreds of MB for streaming objects).
-The work of Acharya and Smith, 1998, Acharya et al., 2000 reached a conclusion that sizes can vary significantly, and may increase with time (as server storage and network capacity increase, and streaming objects are usually small, but that the size distribution has a long tail, underscoring the existence of very large streaming objects.
-Several other studies also observed that the session length has heavier tails than an exponential distribution Almeida et al., 2001, Luperello et al., 2001, Padhye and Kurose, 1998.
+The work of Acharya el al. [1, 3] reached a conclusion that sizes can vary significantly, and may increase with time (as server storage and network capacity increase, and streaming content becomes more popular).
+Chesire et al. [13] observed that streaming objects are usually small, but that the size distribution has a long tail, underscoring the existence of very large streaming objects.
+Several other studies also observed that the session length has heavier tails than an exponential distribution [5, 25, 27].

-Second, user activities (including VCR-like stop/fast-forward/rewind/pause functionalities) affect session duration.
+Second, user activities (including VCR-like stop/fastforward/rewind/pause functionalities) affect session duration.
 User interventions are not unique to streaming access and were documented for HTTP requests (e.g., "interrupted" transfers).
 Such effects are much more common for streaming accesses.
-For example, it has been observed that nearly a half of all video requests are not completed Acharya et al., 2000.
-In addition, jumps become popular in streaming media access workloads Almeida et al., 2001, Harel et al., 1999, Padhye and Kurose, 1998.
+For example, it has been observed that nearly a half of all video requests are not completed [3].
+In addition, jumps become popular in streaming media access workloads [5, 20, 27].

 Third, the bit-rate of streaming objects exhibits important properties which may have implications on transfer time.
-Specifically, streaming media bit rates exhibit long-range dependence.
+Specifically, streaming media bit rates exhibit longrange dependence.
 With long-range dependence, the autocorrelation function decays slowly, meaning that burstiness persists at large time scales.
 Notice that long-range dependence does not measure the variability of the VBR frame size itself (which is known to be quite high).
 The high variability in frame sizes (a property of the encoding scheme used) can be modeled using a heavy-tailed distribution.
-Both long range dependence and high variability of VBR have been characterized in Garrett and Willinger, 1994.
+Both long range dependence and high variability of VBR have been characterized in [18].

-Object Size Distribution.
-In GISMO, we use the Lognormal distribution to model streaming object sizes.
-Several studies on workload characterization Almeida et al., 2001, Luperello et al., 2001, Padhye and Kurose, 1998 found that the Lognormal distribution fits the distribution of object sizes well.
-The Lognormal distribution has two parameters, $\mu$ , the mean of $\ln(x)$ , and $\sigma$ , the standard deviation of $\ln(x)$ .
+Object Size Distribution: In GISMO, we use the Lognormal distribution to model streaming object sizes.
+Several studies on workload characterization [5, 25, 27] found that the Lognormal distribution fits the distribution of object sizes well.
+The Lognormal distribution has two parameters, μ , the mean of $\ln(x)$, and σ , the standard deviation of $\ln(x)$.
 To generate a random variable that follows the Lognormal distribution, we first generate x from an approximation of the standard Normal distribution, and then return $e^{\mu+\sigma x}$ as the value of the Lognormally-distributed random variable representing the streaming object size.

 Notice that GISMO allows our choice of the Lognormal distribution to be changed.
-Specifically, several other distributions (e.g., Pareto and Gamma) were found to provide a good fit for streaming object sizes measured empirically Almeida et al., 2001, Padhye and Kurose, 1998.
+Specifically, several other distributions (e.g., Pareto and Gamma) were found to provide a good fit for streaming object sizes measured empirically [5, 27].
 This is one way in which GISMO is extensible: Users of GISMO can easily replace the module for generating object sizes for the synthetic workload with their own module.

-User Inter-activity Times.
-In GISMO, two forms of user interventions (or activities) are modeled-namely, partial accesses due to "stop" activity and jumps due to "fast forward and rewind" activities.
+User Inter-activity Times: In GISMO, two forms of user interventions (or activities) are modeled-namely, partial accesses due to "stop" activity and jumps due to "fast forward and rewind" activities.